Authentication with Flask, React, and Docker

 2. Work with React running inside a Docker Container

 In part 2, we'll add password hashing in order to implement token-based authentication to the Flask app with JSON Web Tokens (JWTs).
-We'll then turn our attention to the client-side and add React Router to the React app to enable client-side routing along with Formik and Yup for managing and validating forms.
+We'll then turn our attention to the client-side and add React Router to the React app to enable client-side routing along with Formik and Zod for managing and validating forms.

 Learning Objectives